Richard C. Meyer

-Richard C. Meyer (5 April 1920–19 July 1985) was a German-American television and film editor and occasional film writer and film producer.
+Richard C. Meyer (April 5, 1920 – July 19, 1985) was a German-American television and film editor and occasional film writer and film producer.
 He was nominated for a Primetime Emmy Award for Outstanding Film Editing for the miniseries King (1978).
 He also won the BAFTA Award for Best Editing for Butch Cassidy and the Sundance Kid in 1970, which he shared with John C. Howard.

-He worked as a film editor for such films as Waterloo, Capone and Three in the Attic.
+Meyer worked as a film editor for such films as Waterloo, Capone and Three in the Attic.